Fernand Pouillon: Success, prison and exile

 On 23 September 1961, Pouillon was ejected from the French Order of Architects for breach of professional ethics.

 In September 1962, Pouillon escaped to Italy from prison (actually, from a prison health clinic).
 After several months, he returned for his trial.
 He was found guilty, but was partially acquitted on appeal, and received a sentence that was approximately the time he had already spent in detention while awaiting trial.

-While in prison he wrote the Les Pierres Sauvages (The Stones of the Abbey), a book in which he imagines the medieval construction of Le Thoronet Abbey.
-The novel won an influential literary award (Les Deux Magots).
-He also wrote his mémoires, which were subsequently published.
+While in prison he wrote Les Pierres Sauvages (The Stones of the Abbey), a book in which he imagines the medieval construction of Le Thoronet Abbey.
+The novel won a prestigious literary award (Les Deux Magots).
+He also wrote his memoirs, which were subsequently published.